 - a.
 Upon adoption of this initiative, the Board of Supervisors shall within 30 days request the Port Commission to prepare a "Waterfront Land Use Plan" which is consistent with the terms of this initiative for waterfront lands as defined by this ordinance.
-Should the Port Commission not agree to this request within 30 days of the Board of Supervisors request, the Board of Supervisors shall have 30 days to designate a different City agency or department to prepare the "Waterfront Land Use Plan." - b.
-The agency drafting the "Waterfront Land Use Plan" shall consult the City Planning Commission to ensure development of a plan consistent with the City's General Plan.
-The final plan and any subsequent amendments thereto shall be subject to a public hearing conducted by the City Planning Commission to ensure consistency between that plan and the City's General Plan. - c.
+Should the Port Commission not agree to this request within 30 days of the Board of Supervisors request, the Board of Supervisors shall have 30 days to designate a different City agency or department to prepare the "Waterfront Land Use Plan." - consult the City Planning Commission to ensure development of a plan consistent with the City's General Plan.
+The final plan and any subsequent amendments thereto shall be subject to a public hearing conducted by the City Planning Commission to ensure consistency between that plan and the City's General - c.
 The "Waterfront Land Use Plan" shall define land uses in terms of the following categories: - 1.
 Maritime land uses: - 2.
 Acceptable non-maritime land uses; and - 3.
 Unacceptable non-maritime land uses.